openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-bluetooth_manager.md

 **Error Description**

-The device's Bluetooth is not connected.
+The device is not connected via Bluetooth.

 **Possible Causes**